xiazeyu/ams/README.md

 ### Layer 1 Connection

-The layer is just string to string key-valve pairs realized by keyv.
+The layer is record to string key-valve pairs realized by keyv.

-### Layer 2 Record Database
+### Layer 2 Database

 The layer is the layer which support table-like operation based on ID.

 ### Layer 3 Application

 This layer need to convert all kinds of values into string in order to communicate with layer 2.

-## Todo

-- koa

-- jest